Record Total of $16.2M Will Cover Entire Cost of Student-Athlete Scholarships For the First Time

 While Baylor Athletics enjoyed extraordinary academic and athletic success, the department has made dramatic strides administratively, too.
 A five-year strategic plan for intercollegiate athletics, Above and Beyond, was developed and implemented inclusive of department goals and objectives.
 An outgrowth of this plan was the creation and successful completion of the Victory with Integrity and From Here We Build development campaigns.
 Since 2003, Baylor Athletics has raised more than $390 million toward capital projects and student-athlete scholarships.

-This increased athletics development activity has led to the funding and completion of the Highers Athletics Complex including the Simpson Athletics and Academic Center and Jay and Jenny Allison Indoor Football Practice Facility; Grant Teaff and Letterwinners Plazas; the Lt.
+This increased athletics development activity has led to the funding and completion of the Highers Athletics Complex including the Simpson Athletics and Academic Center and Jay and Jenny Allison Indoor Football Practice Facility; Lt.
 Jack Whetsel Jr. Basketball Practice Facility; Willis Family Equestrian Center; Getterman Softball Practice Facility; Hurd Tennis Center; Jim and Nell Hawkins Indoor Tennis Center; Clyde Hart Track and Field Stadium; Williams Family Soccer and Olympic Sports Center; Beauchamp Athletic Nutrition Center; and the state-of-the art, McLane Stadium.

 Prior to Baylor, McCaw spent the 2002-03 year as director of athletics at the University of Massachusetts.
 At UMass, he was responsible for a 23-sport program and helped develop and implement a five-year strategic plan and secure funding for basketball locker room renovations.